cherry13579/Geosoftware-II-AALLH/pycsw/README.md

 ### Test with Postman ###

 Postman can help us to show how the API-Endpoint is working.
 Take the geojson-file and click import in Postman to import the file.
 Then you can choose the API-File from the left side and see which URL's are added.
-Under params, the keys are listed.
-So the URL will be splitted up in parts and in the paramstable you can see the information behind the keys.
+Under "params", the keys are listed.
+So the URL will be splitted up in parts and in the table of "params" you can see the information behind the keys.
 The GET - Requests have also tests.
 This test includes the statuscode, the right content-type (json) and the response time which should be under 5 seconds.